ClusterHQ/flocker/docs/gettinginvolved/infrastructure/cloudformation.rst

 One of my stack nodes failed to bring up Flocker/Docker/Swarm.
 How do I debug?
 ------------------------------------------------------------------------------

 On the corresponding EC2 instance, please look at ``/var/log/cloud-init-output.log`` to triage which stage of `UserData`_ failed.
 Contents of ``/var/log/cloud-init-output.log`` are also available via `SystemLog`_ on the instance.

 The `UserData`_ script for this instance is located at ``/var/lib/cloud/instance/user-data.txt``.
-This can be handy to reproduce a bug, and while prototyping enchancements to the installer.
+This can be handy to reproduce a bug, and while prototyping enhancements to the installer.
 For example, if you would like to add Kubernetes as the scheduler, edit ``/var/lib/cloud/instance/user-data.txt`` to add Kubernetes setup, test on the EC2 instance, then add the working bash script to ``cloudformation.py``.

 .. _UserData: http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html#instancedata-add-user-data